softbankrobotics-labs/pepper-mask-detection/README.md

 ### 4.4.
 Using the head camera

 The head camera has the advantage of tracking humans Pepper sees, and looks at them from a slightly better angle, but has a less good framerate.
-Note that head tracking relies on Pepper's built-in human awareness to have detected the human, which will not happen as easily for people wearing face masks
+Note that head tracking relies on Pepper's built-in human awareness to have detected the human, which will not happen as easily for people wearing face masks.

 To use the head's camera, use the TopCameraCapturer, that requires a qiContext, in onRobotFocusGained: